Click Here To Schedule A Consultation

 Should I get Botox?

 Botox cosmetic injections have a significant preventative effect.
-When thinking of Botox injections, it is best to think long term.
-Although Botox treats facial wrinkles in just minutes, the real value of Botox is in maintenance and prevention of new and deep wrinkles.
-It is very important to consult an expert injector, like Dr. Michele Green in New York, who has the same aesthetic that you do.
-Her “less is more” philosophy will leave you with natural looking results, and not overdone.
-It is important to do your research and google your injector and look at before and after photos from their photo gallery.
+When thinking of Botox injections, it is best to think long-term.
+Although Botox treats facial wrinkles in just minutes, the real value of Botox is in the maintenance and prevention of new and deep wrinkles.
+It is very important to consult an expert injector, like Dr. Michele Green in New York, who has your aesthetic.
+Her “less is more” philosophy will leave you with natural-looking results and not overdone.
+It is important to research, google your injector, and look at before and after photos from their photo gallery.
 Botox can adjust brow asymmetry and treat other issues that have been bothering you.
-Botox, in expert hands, can also give you a brow lift, without having to consider plastic surgery.
+Botox, in expert hands, can also give you a brow lift without having to consider plastic surgery.

 Is Botox permanent?

 The effects of Botox injections, unfortunately, are only temporary.
-The cosmetic benefits of Botox injections will usually last for three to four months.
-Patients can maintain their results by electing to have a regular “touch up” treatment session of Botox injections with Dr. Green.
+Botox injections’ cosmetic benefits will usually last three to four months.
+Patients can maintain their results by electing to have a regular “touch-up” treatment session of Botox injections with Dr. Green.
 More permanent cosmetic procedures are often surgical, though not always preferred.
 Over time, as aesthetic tastes change and signs of aging continue to develop, patients have more control regarding their appearance with semi-permanent cosmetic treatments.
-Additionally, Botox, and other non-invasive, semi-permanent cosmetic procedures, are essentially painless and require significantly less downtime (if any at all).
+Additionally, Botox and other noninvasive, semi-permanent cosmetic procedures are painless and require significantly less downtime (if any).
 Patients with a busy schedule often prefer to have procedures with minimal downtime and appreciate the fact that they can achieve a more youthful appearance quickly, easily, and without any discomfort.

 Can Botox lift eyebrows?